This article contains affiliate links. If you make a purchase after clicking on a link I may earn a small commission at no extra cost to you.

-Unfortunately, there’s no known cure for canine arthritis, but researchers believe that there are a number of measures that dog owners can take while their pets are young, fit, and healthy that could delay the onset of some forms of arthritis, or possibly prevent the condition altogether.
-You should
+Unfortunately, there’s no known cure for canine arthritis.
+However, the good news is that there are a number of measures that you can take while your dog is young, fit, and healthy that can delay the onset of some forms of arthritis, or possibly prevent the condition altogether.
+These are the recommendations:

-- ensure he undertakes regular activity that can help strengthen the muscles and leave them much less susceptible to the effects of arthritis.
+- Establish a regular activity routine that strengthens the muscles which will leave your dog much less susceptible to the effects of arthritis

 Exercise isn’t just important if your dog has arthritis, it’s also important to reduce the risk of healthy dogs developing the problems as they age.